Skip links

 Roles and Responsibilities

-Hacker professionals hold a variety of roles in cybersecurity, each contributing to the defense of digital assets.
+Hacker professionals hold a variety of roles in cybersecurity, each contributing to the defence of digital assets.
 Their responsibilities include:

 1. Conducting Security Assessments: